Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 This bar was a ramshackle dry wood building

-dating from WW2 with extensions; some parts I think covered
+with extensions; some parts I think covered

 by tar paper, creosote?, and large old shingles,